Must-Have Guide for a Solo Female Road Trip: How To Stay Safe

 Next, I consider the distance I’m willing to drive.
 How far am I ready to go for this adventure?
 I love using other travel blogs and social media to research scenic routes that match my interests.

 Weather is another important factor.
 Driving through a snowstorm or heatwave isn’t fun, so I check the forecast and pack accordingly.
 Ultimately, I trust my instincts.
 If a place feels right, I go for it.
-The freedom to choose is one of the best parts of solo travel, which can surely be done solo in a car too!
+The freedom to choose is one of the best parts of solo travel.

 Mapping out stops